picosh/official-blog/status-update-2022-08-01.md

 other services will enjoy the same updates.

 It was a pretty satisfying feeling to remove a lot of code from our repo.

+We also spent a good chunk of our effort refactoring our infrastructure to make syncronizing deployments easier.

 From merging all of our databases into one, to merging all of our code into one, this is being done in preparation to build more services.